 Geneva to San Remo

 This is a variant on the classic Route des Grandes Alpes.
-We will start near Geneva on Sept 5th and head south over the Saisies, the Cormet de Roselend and the col de l’Iseran.
-We will enter Italy over the col du Mont Cenis and continue on the roads of the Giro d’Italia, finishing on the iconic coastal run-in to San Remo, including the Cipressa and Poggio climbs, where most of the Milan-San Remo action takes place.
+We will start near Geneva on Sept 6th and head south over the Cormet de Roselend and the col de l’Iseran.
+We will enter Italy over the col du Mont Cenis and continue on the roads of the Giro d’Italia, tackling the three biggest climbs of the Piedmont Alps and finishing on the iconic coastal run-in to San Remo, including the Cipressa and Poggio climbs, where most of the Milan-San Remo action takes place.

-We think this will be a hugely popular opportunity to cycle through unspoiled parts of Italy, enjoying the best the country has to offer.
-It is a relaxed, end-of season tour and not a coaching camp (although coaching is always available on request).
-More details coming soon…
+We think this will be a hugely popular tour through unspoiled parts of Italy, enjoying the best the country has to offer.
+It is a relaxed, end-of season trip and not a coaching camp (although coaching is always available on request).
+More details…